flipsasser/permissive/README.markdown

 Usage
 -

+First, define a few permissions on an ActiveRecord::Base subclass.
+You define them using the following simple, block-based API:

+	class User < ActiveRecord::Base
+		has_permissions do
+			to :manage_games, 0
+			to :control_rides, 1
+			to :punch, 2
+		end
+	end

-First, define a few permissions constants.
-We'll define them in `Rails.root/config/initializers/permissive.rb`.
-The best practice is to name them in a verb format that follows this pattern: "Object can `DO_PERMISSION_NAME`".
+The best practice is to name them in a verb format that follows this pattern: "Object can `do_action_name`".

-Permission constants need to be int values counting up from zero.
+Permission values (the second argument in `to`) need to be int values counting up from zero.
 We use ints because Permissive uses bit masking to keep permissions data compact and performant.

-	module Permissive::Permissions
-	  MANAGE_GAMES = 0
-	  CONTROL_RIDES = 1
-	  PUNCH = 2
-	end

 And that's all it takes to configure permissions!
 Now that we have them, let's grant them to a model or two:

 	class Employee < ActiveRecord::Base
-	  acts_as_permissive
+		has_permissions, :on => :companies do
+			to :manage_games, 0
+			to :control_rides, 1
+			to :punch, 2
+		end
 		validates_presence_of :first_name, :last_name
 	end

 	class Company < ActiveRecord::Base